-Current position: PhD Candidate for International Development at the University of Edinburgh, Scotland
+PhD Student in International Development at University of Edinburgh, United Kingdom

 2015 Perfect Storm Scholarship awarded by the Leverhulme Trust

 2013 Granted Chevening Scholarship and a Lemann Fellowship

 CV as submitted for the Green Talents award (2014):